ArnPiano/dr_mauro/README.md

 # dr_mauro

-* DR. Mauro
+* DR. Mauro:
-: a Dr Mario clone written as final project for Programming Course CT0304
+ a Dr Mario clone written as final project for Programming Course CT0304 taken in 2018

-** Usage
+** My Code:
-Fill the =drmauro.c= file:
+The game logic in the =drmauro.c= file:
-1. Implement the functions to load and generate the game state
+1. Implemented the functions to load and generate the game state
-2. Implement the game logic as the =step= function
+2. Implemented the game logic as the =step= function
-3. Implement the victory check
+3. Implemented the victory check

 Run the game:
 #+BEGIN_EXAMPLE